 Let us consider two electrons that collided and then separated, each going off in a different direction.
 Because these two electrons have collided, i.e., they interacted with each other, they became entangled, they are described by the same wavefunction and share the same state no matter how far from each other—the law of conservation demands that if the spin of the first electron is pointing up, the spin of the other electron is pointing down.
 However, before we measure the spin, each of the electrons with equal probability can be found in any of two possibles states: SPIN UP or SPIN DOWN.
 That means that each of them is in a state of superposition ½ SPIN UP + ½ SPIN DOWN.
 Suppose we measure the spin of one electron and find it to be in a state SPIN UP.
 The spin of the other electron immediately becomes fixed in the state SPIN DOWN.
 In other words, the collapse of the wavefunction of the first electron instantaneously causes the collapse of the wavefunction of the second electron.
 The precise mechanism of how it happens is unclear.
 The strangest aspect of it all is that information about the state of the first particle seems to reach the second particle faster than the speed of light—in fact, instantaneously.
 This is what Einstein called “spooky action at a distance.”

 Back to our muttons … or goats for that matter.
-Once the two goats are designated as sacrificial goats and are placed together in the Holy Temple, Beth HaMikdash, they become entangled.
+Once the two goats are designated as sacrificial goats, they become entangled.
 If one of them dies, we don’t replace just the dead goat with a live goat, we must replace both goats.
-Similarly, if something happens to one of the goats, disqualifying it from being fit for a korban (sacrifice) we don’t just replace the unfit goat, we replace the pair, because they are one unit, i.e., they are entangled.
+Similarly, if something happens to one of the goats (e.g., it develops a blemish—in Heb. a “mum“), disqualifying it from being fit for sacrifice (korban), we don’t just replace the unfit goat, we replace the pair, because they are one unit, i.e., they are entangled.

-Just like a pair of electrons, which must have the opposite spin, these two goats have opposite destinies—one is destined to God and the other will be sent to Azazel.
-However, until the lot is cast, each goat (which must be identical like the two birds in the previous Torah portion, Metzorah) has exactly a 50% chance of getting the lucky draw of being offered to God.
-We can say that each goat is in a state of superposition of two states: offered to God or sent to Azazel: ½ to God + ½ to Azazel.
-Once the lot is cast by the High Pries (Cohen Gadol) (in both Torah portions the role of a cohen seems to be collapsing the wavefunction), the wavefunction of the goat designated to God is collapsed, which immediately collapses the wavefunction of the second goat, now necessarily designated to Azazel.
+Just like a pair of electrons, which must have the opposite spin, these two goats have opposite destinies—one is destined to G‑d and the other will be sent to Azazel.
+However, until the lot is cast, each goat (which must be identical like the two birds in the previous Torah portion, Metzorah) has exactly a 50% chance of getting the lucky draw of being offered to G‑d.
+We can say that each goat is in a state of superposition of two states: offered to G‑d or sent to Azazel: ½ to G‑d + ½ to Azazel.
+Once the lot is cast by the High Priest (Kohen Gadol) (in both Torah portions the role of a kohen seems to be to collapse the wave function), the wave function of the goat designated to G‑d is collapsed, which immediately collapses the wave function of the second goat, now necessarily designated to Azazel.
 This is entanglement in its full glory!